 Resources: Provide enough lined paper for your group.
 Time: 1 hour.
 Skills/Subjects: Language, writing, speaking, oral communication, composition and performance skills.
 English language and literature, drama and performance, music.

-Attendees write a poem about a moment when they were courageous.
+Attendees write a poem about someone or something they love or an important friendship(s).
 They can use a form of their choosing or be directed to use the ballad form that the Hobbits use with an iamb pattern and an ABAB/ABCB rhyme scheme.